-When a step of a job fails, the job is aborted.
-To perform some clean-up actions before the job finally exits (such as logging or sending email notifications), you can create steps of type "error/success handling step".
+When a step of a job fails, the job is considered failed as well.
+To perform some clean-up actions before the job finally exits (such as logging or sending email notifications), you can create steps of type "error/success handling".
 The error/success handling steps allow you to protect the execution of one or more steps, referred to as a "protected block".
 The following diagram illustrates the structure of a protected block.

 Structure of a protected block